HuangnXiaowei-NBTU/apg_trajectory_tracking/README.md

 ### Training

-To train a controller for the quadrotor, we first need to create random polynomial trajectories as train and test data.
+To train a controller for the MSP, we first need to create random polynomial trajectories as train and test data.
 Run:
 ``` bash
 python scripts/generate_trajectories.py
 ```